Your Guide to Becoming a Mortgage Broker in California

 Taking the decision

-While it may seem as a natural choice to move in the mortgage brokering business, it’s always a good idea to check your motivation.
+While it may seem like a natural choice to move into the mortgage brokering business, it’s always a good idea to check your motivation.
 Working as a mortgage broker requires a high level of resourcefulness and passion for this field, combined with specific knowledge and skills.
 You should also truly want to help people in their efforts to get a mortgage, explaining them complicated financial topics.

 Some of the most important skills you need to have to succeed as a broker include excellent social and writing skills.
-You need some level of knowledge in the fields of sales, marketing and banking, as well as a good understanding of lending institutions with their rules and rates.
-Most of all, you should definitely be good with mathematics.
+You need some level of knowledge in the fields of sales, marketing, and banking, as well as a good understanding of lending institutions with their rules and rates.
+Most of all, you should definitely be good at mathematics.

 Next, you should decide the entity of your business.
-You can get a license as an individual, corporation, partnership or LLC.
-Licensing costs vary for the different entity options.
+You can get a license as an individual, corporation, partnership, or LLC.
+Licensing costs vary for different entity options.

 Once you’ve settled on the idea of becoming a mortgage broker and you’ve chosen the format of your company, let’s dig into the licensing options and details.